-For every day of the 2024 duck season, hunting starts at 8am.
+For the first five days of the 2025 duck season, hunting starts at 8am.
+From the sixth day (24 March 2025) until the end of the season, the start time is 30 minutes before sunrise.
 Hunting finishes 30 minutes after sunset each day.
-Download the Game Hunting in Victoria manual for details on how to calculate this.
-Alternatively, there are sunrise / sunset apps available that will calculate these times.
+Download the Game Hunting in Victoria manual for details on how to calculate sunrise and sunset times at your hunting location.
+Alternatively, there are sunrise / sunset apps available that will calculate these times for you.
 Make sure the times are specific to the date and place you are hunting.